4everlandorg/devgrants/open-grants/open-proposal-4EVERLAND.md

 ## Maintenance and Upgrade Plans

 We've already laid out our plan for next 2 quarters but it doesn't end there.
-Please see our V2 roadmap for more details.
-[V2 Announcements](https://medium.com/4everland/4everland-announcement-4everland-roadmap-v2-f7d6ed3619b3)
+Please see our V2 roadmap for more details: [V2 Announcements](https://medium.com/4everland/4everland-announcement-4everland-roadmap-v2-f7d6ed3619b3)

 # Team